alexandreant/SmartFormatter/README.md

 # SmartFormatter

-It is a Android library for format strings using a tag instead position.
+It's an Android library to format strings using a tag instead position.
 It can be used with `String.format(...)` to be more powerful.

 ## Using SmartFormatter